-While some of these are new for 2021, I’ve worn all of them enough times and through enough washes to know them, dare I say, inside and out.
+I’ve worn all of them enough times and through enough washes to know them, dare I say, inside and out.

-I’ve stayed away from summer only or heavier shoulder season cycling bib shorts and those intended for short races or rides designed with smaller and thinner chamois.
+I’ve stayed away from summer-only or heavier shoulder season cycling bib shorts and those intended for short races or rides designed with smaller and thinner chamois.

 BIB SHORTS REVIEWS